Definition of 'explorer'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Then look at the oil producers and explorers.
 Times, Sunday Times (2007)Less so for oil producers and explorers.
 Times, Sunday Times (2014) Producers and explorers tracked crude lower.
 Times, Sunday Times (2012)Do it how the polar explorers do it - with lots of layers.
 Times, Sunday Times (2010)As to oil, the effect has been to hit the share prices of producers and explorers.
 Times, Sunday Times (2015)We are urban explorers, discovering street art and the pleasure of decaying urban spaces.
 Times, Sunday Times (2012)One hoax which remained on the site for more than four years featured the exploits of a British explorer.
 The Sun (2013)It didn't make comfortable reading for all those oil explorers and producers already struggling to make the numbers add up.
 Times, Sunday Times (2015)Real men, ocean explorers say, go deeper.
 Times, Sunday Times (2011)Crude prices rallied and so, too, did explorers and producers.
 Times, Sunday Times (2011)The islands were discovered piecemeal by explorers going to Africa or up to Arabia.
 Times, Sunday Times (2008)Take the trio of explorers that struck oil in the North Sea yesterday.
 Times, Sunday Times (2011)North Sea oil explorers were given a Budget tax boost.
-Times, Sunday Times (2012)My favourite oil explorer is Ophir Energy.
 Times, Sunday Times (2012)When a team of explorers discover a clue to the origins of mankind, their journey leads them into a deadly battle to save the human race.
 The Sun (2015)The problem with being a polar explorer (apart from the smell of fish) is keeping up with the news.
 Times, Sunday Times (2014)With oil prices in retreat as well as metals prices, explorers and producers were on the back foot, too.
 Times, Sunday Times (2012)And I suspect many would have failed to make their goal - much like the aforementioned polar explorer.
 The Sun (2011)

 Dr Clinton and Mr Berthiaume deserve all the credit and, next to them, the captain and crew of the Ocean Explorer.
 DOUBTFUL MOTIVESI've written some blockbuster material for the Hampstead Explorer.
 A CONVICTION OF GUILTThursday mornings are a mixture of tension and relief at the Hampstead Explorer.
 A CONVICTION OF GUILT